Ottrlang/otterlang/docs/LANGUAGE_SPEC.md

 #### `for`

-`for` iterates over any iterable expression.
-Ranges are the easiest way to create numeric loops.
+`for` iterates over lists and strings.
+A `start..end` expression in the loop header is treated specially by the compiler and expanded into a temporary list.
+Map iteration and custom iterator protocols are not wired up yet.

 ```otter
 for user in users: